-Effective conservation area management requires enforcement and remediation to resolve breaches of planning requirements, non-compliance with conditions on schemes which have consent, unauthorised works and infringements of planning law.
-Enforcement and remediation actions are also very effective when used to secure the repair and full use of buildings at risk and to remedy the poor condition or unsightly nature of land or buildings, where it is adversely affecting the amenity of the conservation area.
+Effective Conservation Area management requires enforcement and remediation to resolve breaches of planning requirements, non-compliance with conditions on schemes which have consent, unauthorised works and infringements of planning law.
+Enforcement and remediation actions are also very effective when used to secure the repair and full use of buildings at risk and to remedy the poor condition or unsightly nature of land or buildings, where it is adversely affecting the amenity of the Conservation Area.

-Coventry City Council will use these powers to actions are taken to preserve or enhance the character of the area.
+Coventry City Council will consider the use of these powers to preserve or enhance the character of the area.